rotemdan/wasm-heap-manager/README.md

 ## Constructor options

-* `clearAllocatedRegions`: always clear a region after it is allocated.
+* `clearAllocatedRegions`: always zero a heap region after it is allocated.
 Defaults to `true`
 * `pollingMode`: how often the manager would poll the callback to get the latest `ArrayBuffer`.
-Can be set to `always` (will invoke the callback every time the heap is accessed), `whenEmpty` (will call the callback when the ArrayBuffer has a `byteLength` of 0), or `never` (will never calls the callback - assumes the `ArrayBuffer` is static and never replaced).
+Can be set to `never` (will never call the callback - assumes the `ArrayBuffer` is static and never replaced), `whenEmpty` (will invoke the callback when the ArrayBuffer has a `byteLength` of 0), or `always` (will invoke the callback every time the heap is accessed).
 Defaults to `whenEmpty`, which works with the standard behavior of Emscripten heaps and WASM memory objects.
 If you are using a custom `ArrayBuffer` object as heap, you may need to set to `always` (in case it's being replaced) or `never` (in case it is static)
-* `enableGarbageCollection`: when `true`, allocated references would be garbage collected when their reference is garbage collected.
-This applies only to references created using the `allocate..()` methods, not wrapped references.
-In practice, the JavaScript garbage collector may be invoked very infrequently on some runtimes (like Node.js), which may cause a lot of memory to be held.
-Defaults to `false`
+* `trackAllocations`: will internally track all heap references created via the manager (not including wrapped heap objects originally allocated externally), and allow to list and free them in bulk.
+Defaults to `true`

 ## Future